On the finiteness length of some soluble linear groups

 \section{Introduction}

-The finiteness length $\phi(G)$ of a group $G$ is the supremum of $n \in \Nzero$ for which $G$ admits an Eilenberg--MacLane space $K(G,1)$ with finite $n$ skeleton.
-The value $\phi(G)$ is a quasi-isometry invariant~\cite{AlonsoFPnQI} which can be interpreted as a tool measuring `how topologically finite' $G$ is.
-For instance, if $G$ is either finite or of type $\mathrm{F}$---the latter meaning $G$ admits a compact $K(G,1)$---then $\phi(G) = \infty$.
+The finiteness length $\phi(G)$ of a group $G$ is the supremum of the $n \in \Nzero$ for which $G$ admits an Eilenberg--MacLane space $K(G,1)$ with compact $n$ skeleton.
+The finiteness length is a quasi-isometry invariant~\cite{AlonsoFPnQI} which can be interpreted as a tool measuring `how finite' $G$ is, from the topological point of view.
+For instance, if $G$ is either finite or of homotopical type $\mathrm{F}$---the latter meaning that $G$ admits a compact $K(G,1)$---then $\phi(G) = \infty$.
 Also, $G$ is finitely presented if and only if $\phi(G) \geq 2$; see e.g.~\cite{Ratcliffe}.

 Throughout, $R$ always denotes a commutative ring with unity.
 By a \emph{classical group} we mean an affine $\Z$-group scheme $\mcG$ which is either $\GL_n$ for some $n \geq 2$ or a universal Chevalley--Demazure group scheme $\uCD$, such as $\mcG_{\tA_{n-1}}^{\rm sc} = \SL_n$ or $\mcG_{\tC_{n}}^{\rm sc} = {\rm Sp}_{2n}$; refer e.g. to~\cite{VavilovPlotkin} for an extensive survey on Chevalley--Demazure groups over arbitrary rings.
-In this work we are interested in groups of $R$-points of certain soluble subgroups of $\mcG$.
+In this work we are interested in the groups of $R$-points of certain soluble subgroups of $\mcG$.
 An important role will be played by the Borel subgroup of rank one,